Alonso-del-Arte/chess/doc/OpeningsAndDefenses.md

 I don't recommend this strategy for regular chess or even the three-check variant.
-Unlike the similar strategy with the rook in the Ware opening, this Polish bishop strategy doesn't even give an early check.
+Unlike the similar strategy with the rook in the Ware opening, this Polish bishop strategy doesn't even give an early check to your opponent's king.

 #### Bucker defense